Hanford Engineer Works: Irradiation

 Consideration was given to using groundwater, which would save the cost of building filtration plants, but tests indicated that the supply was inadequate even for one reactor.
 Water therefore had to be drawn from the Columbia River.
 Water intakes were designed to protect the fish.
 Facilities had to be provided to remove algae, solids, gases and dissolved minerals from the water.
 In the summer, the water would be too warm, so refrigeration was required.
 To save time, this was omitted from the first reactor to be built, B Reactor, which would initially operate during the winter months when the water required no refrigeration.

 Helium was circulated through the reactors to provide an additional non-neutron absorbing coolant and a means of reducing the temperature differentials in parts of the reactor.
 Moisture was removed from the helium using silica gel and impurities removed by passing it through a charcoal filter.
 It entered the reactor through a duct in the floor and passed through the reactor via a horizontal manifold at the front, eventually being collected through a horizontal manifold at the rear.

 On 1 February 1944, with the 28 ft thick concrete floor of the reactor building poured, workmen began assembling the reactor itself.
-The workmen set cast-iron blocks that would form the thermal shield, and the 726 laminated steel and masonite blocks, each weighing 10 ST that would form the biological shield on the front (charge) and rear (discharge).
+The workmen set cast-iron blocks that would form the thermal shield, and the 726 laminated steel and Masonite sheets, each weighing 10 ST that would form the biological shield on the front (charge) and rear (discharge).
 The steel absorbed gamma rays and provided structural strength.
-The wood, being rich in hydrogen, absorbed gamma rays and neutrons.
-The steel came in sheets 1+7/8 in thick and the masonite in sheets 1/8 in thick.
-Each wall contained 26 in of steel and 24 in of masonite.
-The biological shield used 20,000 ST of steel and 7,600,000 sqft of masonite.
+The wood in the Masonite, being rich in hydrogen, absorbed gamma rays and neutrons.
+The steel came in sheets 1+7/8 in thick and the Masonite in sheets 1/8 in thick.
+Each wall contained 26 in of steel and 24 in of Masonite.
+The biological shield used 20,000 ST of steel and 7,600,000 sqft of Masonite.
 The thermal shield also absorbed radiation, but its primary purpose was to prevent the concrete front disintegrating under neutron bombardment.
 It consisted of 15,000 10 in cast-iron blocks, and was placed between the graphite and the biological shield.